andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/jet_radio_component/Jet_example_radio_component.rst

 .. note::
-    You can fit this composite model with :class:`.ModelMinimizer` or :class:`.McmcSampler` using the same workflow shown in the model-fitting notebooks :ref:`model_fitting_1`
+    You can fit this composite model with :class:`.ModelMinimizer` or :class:`.McmcSampler` using the same workflow shown in the model-fitting notebooks :ref:`model_fitting_ssc_plus_radio_comp`